Los Angeles Lakers

-After Riley departed and Abdul-Jabbar, Johnson, and Worthy retired, the Lakers struggled in the early 1990s.
-It was not until 1996 when the team traded with the Charlotte Hornets for the draft rights to Kobe Bryant and signed center Shaquille O'Neal that the Lakers returned to dominance during the early 2000s.
-The superstar duo, along with Hall of Fame coach Phil Jackson, led the Lakers to three consecutive championships between 2000 and 2002, securing the franchise's second "three-peat".
-The dynamic "Shaq-and-Kobe" era ended when the Lakers traded away O'Neal after the team lost to the Detroit Pistons in the 2004 Finals.
-It was not until the Lakers traded for Pau Gasol that Bryant and Jackson returned to the NBA Finals, losing to the Celtics in 2008 but winning championships in 2009 and 2010.
-The 2010 Finals marked the latest matchup of the Lakers and Celtics, with Los Angeles winning its 16th title.
+The Lakers struggled in the early 1990s after Riley left and Abdul-Jabbar, Johnson, and Worthy retired.
+In 1996, the Lakers traded with the Charlotte Hornets for the draft rights to Kobe Bryant and signed center Shaquille O'Neal.
+This superstar duo, along with Hall of Fame coach Phil Jackson, led the Lakers to three consecutive championships between 2000 and 2002, securing the franchise's second "three-peat".
+The "Shaq-and-Kobe" era ended when the Lakers traded O'Neal after the team lost to the Detroit Pistons in the 2004 Finals.
+The Lakers returned to the NBA Finals after trading for Pau Gasol, losing to the Celtics in 2008 but winning championships in 2009 and 2010—the latter the most recent Finals matchup with the Celtics.

-Jackson retired in 2011, and the Lakers endured their longest playoff drought in franchise history.
-Gasol departed in 2014, and Bryant retired in 2016.
+After Jackson retired in 2011, the Lakers endured their longest playoff drought in franchise history.
+Gasol left in 2014, and Bryant retired in 2016.
 After rebuilding seasons with young, highly rated prospects, the Lakers signed superstar LeBron James in 2018.
-In 2019, the team traded several of those prospects for star big man Anthony Davis.
-The Lakers—led by James, Davis, and coach Frank Vogel—won the team's 17th championship in 2020, tying the Celtics for the most titles until 2024.
-In February 2025, the Lakers traded Davis while acquiring Luka Dončić.
+In 2019, the team traded several of those prospects for star Anthony Davis.
+Led by James, Davis, and coach Frank Vogel, the team won its 17th championship in 2020, tying the Celtics for the most titles until 2024.
+In February 2025, the team traded Davis to acquire Luka Dončić.

 The Lakers hold the record for NBA's longest winning streak, 33 straight games, set in 1971–72.
 26 Hall of Famers have played for Los Angeles, while four have coached the team.
 Abdul-Jabbar, Johnson, O'Neal, and Bryant won a combined eight NBA MVP awards with the Lakers.